 Still life production process: black oak shavings.
 Photo: Karolina Grzywanowicz, 2017.
 Courtesy of the artist

-From the commercial point of view, black oak is an exceptional commodity, because its “conservation” has relied on conditions that do not obtain under a short-term policy of nature management.
-To qualify for the name of “Polish ebony,” timber has had to be buried in the ground or under water for a minimum of several hundred years, moreover with no oxygen, to enable the tannins present in the oak to react with the iron salts and acquire its characteristic color.
-Every oak tree transformed in such a manner and discovered on Polish soil belongs to the State Treasury.
-In practice, however, such wood is not difficult to obtain.
-It can be purchased online or in situ, as a raw material or in the form of a piece of furniture.
-Working closely with the joiner Stanisław Kardas, Grzywnowicz selected an oak tree, and the Archaometry Laboratory in Cianowice (with the test conducted by Marek Krąpiec, a professor of engineering sciences) confirmed its age – assessing it be some 1,350 years old, i.e. dating from the 7th century.
-The oak, has been identified as Quercus robur L., commonly known as a common oak, pedunculate oak, or European oak.
-The tree has been transformed by environmental factors, having spent such a long time in the alluvium that the structure of the tissue and its hue have been altered.
+By commercial standards, black oak is a rarified commodity because its “conservation” requires conditions that cannot be achieved under short-term policies of nature management.
+To qualify for certification as “Polish ebony,” timber has to be buried in the ground or submerged in water for a minimum of several hundred years with no access to oxygen so that the tannins latent in the oak can react with the iron salts and produce the oak’s characteristic color.
+Every oak tree transformed according to this procedure and discovered on Polish soil belongs to the State Treasury.
+In practice, however, this wood is not so difficult to obtain.
+It can be purchased online or on site as a raw material or in the form of furniture.
+Working closely with a joiner named Stanisław Kardas, Grzywnowicz selected an oak tree and determined its age at the Archaeometry Laboratory in Cianowice, using a test conducted by Marek Krąpiec, a professor of engineering sciences.
+They ascertained that the tree was some 1,350 years old, dating back to the 7th century.
+The oak has been identified as Quercus robur L., also known as a common oak, pedunculate oak, or European oak.
+The tree has been transformed by environmental factors, having been embedded in alluvium for so long that its hue and the structure of its tissues have been altered.

-The exhibition of the black oak pallet in Szczepański Square in Krakow during the Unsound festival in 2017 was dramatic.
-Today, the luxurious materials that are now to be found in the heart of the city – such as marble, granite, and sandstone – are on display against a backdrop of quite a different and less refined product of burning carbon: the heavy smog that plagues the city.
-The petrified plant remnants, exploited to excess in the geological basin, have become the daily curse of the city, with an adverse impact on the health of the inhabitants.
+The black oak pallet’s exhibition on Cracow’s Szczepański Square during the 2017 Unsound Festival was dramatic.
+Today, the luxurious materials now commonplace in the heart of the city (such as marble, granite, and sandstone) stand out against a backdrop of the less refined product of burning carbon: the heavy smog that plagues the city.
+Petrified plant remains, exploited to excess in the geological basin, are the very same materials that yield the city’s daily curse, taking a toll on the health of its inhabitants.

-In this context, the pallet made from black oak by Karolina Grzywnowicz is a memory object about an organism which has succumbed to conservation through favorable environmental conditions, and this has made it a very valuable raw material.
-Fossil wood is valued for its durability and hue, impossible to achieve in artificial conditions.
-To reflect on fossil wood in the context of inter-species conservation is to regard Grzywnowicz’s pallet not as a luxury material but as a stage in a complex process that started with a fallen tree, which entered into biochemical reactions with its environment.
-These transformations were interrupted by human intervention that resulted in the separation of the matter from its surroundings, turning it into a utility commodity.
-This changed the character of the processes that affected the structure of the oak.
+In this context, Karolina Grzywnowicz’s black oak pallet is a memory object conveying the narrative of an organism that has succumbed to conservation in favorable environmental conditions, becoming a raw material of enormous value.
+Fossil wood is valued for its durability and hue, neither of which can be produced synthetically.
+In the context of inter-species conservation, we can think of the fossil wood in Grzywnowicz’s pallet not as a luxury material but as one stage of a complex process that started with a fallen tree that then took part in biochemical reactions with its environment.
+These transformations were then interrupted by a human intervention that extracted the matter from its surroundings, turning it into a utility commodity.
+This changed the nature of the processes affecting the oak’s internal structure.

-While lying at the bottom of the lake or bog, and for a long period deprived of access to oxygen, the oak had a greater chance of not succumbing to decay, thus preserving the integrity of its matter for longer.
-As fossil wood, each piece of black oak contains mineralized elements, which helps us to begin to imagine the bonds between our bodies and the transformation of other-than-human organic matter.
-In fact, it was the process of petrification that created man; it appeared in the history of evolution some 500 million years ago and it involved some forms of life, leading to the creation of a new structure for bone tissue.
-As DeLanda writes, it is as if, with this gesture, organisms affirmed that geology does not concern the “primitive” levels of evolution on this planet, but that it is, rather, a basis for thinking about new ways of functioning – by the means of primitive bones that were later to develop into the full skeletal system.
-The arrival of this structure provided the opportunity for greater ease of movement, thus also – more effective colonization of the earth, air and water.
-Bones, as DeLanda emphasizes, are the memory of our mineral “roots,” living material that is the easiest to mineralize and which links us back to the world of rocks.9
+Lying at the bottom of the lake or bog and deprived of oxygen for a long period, the oak had a greater chance of resisting decay and preserving the integrity of its matter.
+As fossil wood, each piece of black oak contains mineralized elements that help us begin to imagine the bonds between our bodies and the transformation of other-than-human organic matter.
+In fact, petrification processes were responsible for creating man in the first place.
+The material appeared some 500 million years ago in the history of evolution.
+Latent in the material were forms of life that ultimately led to the creation of structures necessary for bone tissue.
+As Manuel DeLanda has written, it is as if organisms, by this gesture, affirmed that geology does not concern the planet’s “primitive” levels of evolution, but provides instead a basis for thinking about new ways of functioning by looking at the primitive bones that would later develop into the full skeletal system.8 The emergence of this bone structure allowed for greater ease of movement, ultimately allowing humans to colonize the earth, air, and water more effectively.
+As DeLanda emphasizes, bones are the memory of our mineral “roots.”
+They are the living material most easily mineralized, and they link us back to the world of rocks.9

-Fossil wood is thus our connection to different ages; it evokes associations with the past of some materials (fossils) and at the same time it is treated as a material that has retained its vitality.
-The wood continues to work, so it is still “alive.”
-It has a specific smell, it ages, it becomes inhabited by micro-organisms.
-Associations with wood are often intimate in character, evoking something familiar and homely.
-Wood equals warmth.
-Jean Baudrillard calls these associations “luxury nostalgia.”10 “Substances are what they are” and there is no point in dividing them into natural and artificial materials, real, or false.11 Cement, plastic, wood, glass – all these materials are equally “authentic.”
-Baudrillard claims that the only difference between them is how they are used.
-Materials considered natural thus play the part of elements that create the “ambiance value” of a given place.12 In such a context, wood is simply a “simple cultural sign” that implies specific associations.
-In the case of black oak, these are the processes that cause it to harden and thus become durable.
-Synthetic materials may have similar properties – but it is particularly to wood, and not plastic, that we have granted the right to “age,” and I would not necessarily reduce this to “luxury nostalgia.”
-Perhaps, there is something more to it– a recognition that wood once used to be a living organism, and that what we are dealing with now is its material after-image.
+Fossil wood therefore links us to different ages.
+It evokes associations with the material past (fossils), but at the same time, we tend to treat it as a material that has retained its vitality.
+The wood continues to function, so it is still “alive.”
+It ages, gives off a specific smell, and becomes inhabited by micro-organisms.
+Wood often conjures intimate associations, evoking a sense of the familiar tied to the home.
+Wood connotes warmth.
+For Jean Baudrillard, these associations are a form of “a high-priced nostalgia.”10 “Substances are simply what they are: there is no such thing as a true or a false, a natural or an artificial substance."11 Cement, plastic, wood, glass – all these materials are equally “authentic.”
+Baudrillard claims they only differ in terms of how they are used.
+Materials considered to be natural are utilized as elements that generate a given place’s “atmospheric value.”12 In this context, wood is merely a “simple cultural sign” implying specific connotations.
+In the case of black oak, the processes that cause it to harden and become durable generate the wood’s meaning as a cultural sign.
+Even though synthetic materials may have similar properties, we only grant the “right to age” to wood and never plastic, and I would not necessarily reduce this to “luxury nostalgia.”
+Perhaps there is more to the story.
+Perhaps we recognize that wood was once a living organism, and that we are only coming into contact with its material after-image.
 Looking at Grzywnowicz’s pallet, we come to realize what complex relationships this object must have gone through before it could be revealed to the world of culture as “black oak.”

-Inter-species conservation is a subversive and probably slightly ironic proposal, which stems from a lack of agreement on the answer to the dilemma of choosing between brutal, capitalist exploitation, “green” capitalist exploitation, socialist exploitation of biology for human use, or a biocentric narrative about the rights of nature, constructed by human perception.
-The care that results from this approach aims to decentralize the human subject as the most causative agent in the environment, confronting the human species with complex reactions that make it possible for the ecosystem – of which Homo sapiens is a part – to “endure,” and thus keep transforming.
-Inter-species conservation is vitalist – it affirms the multiplicity of connections taking place in material, as well as the dynamic transformation of the organic into the non-organic, and the non-organic into the organic.
-The subject, as well as the object, of interest for this kind of conservation is the memory of the relationships that make life and the metabolism of each object possible; there is less focus on the preservation or construction of a coherent image of materiality.
+Inter-species conservation is a subversive and ultimately slightly ironic proposal that stems from a lack of resolution over the dilemma that pitches brutal, capitalist exploitation against “green” capitalist exploitation, the socialist exploitation of biology for human use, and the biocentric narrative of the rights of nature constructed by human perception.
+The sense of care generated by this approach aims to decentralize the human subject as the most effective agent in the environment, confronting the human species with the complex reactions by which the ecosystem – of which Homo sapiens is merely a part – “endure” and continue to transform.
+Inter-species conservation is vitalist: it affirms the multiplicity of connections taking place within material, as well as the dynamic transformation of the organic into the non-organic, and the non-organic into the organic.
+The subject (and object) of interest for this kind of conservation is the memory of the relationships that facilitate the life and metabolism of any entity, placing less focus on the preservation or construction of a coherent image of materiality.

 My thanks to Urszula Zajączkowska, PhD, for her consultation on this text.

-Aleksandra Jach – curator, works at the Muzeum Sztuki in Łódź.
+Aleksandra Jach is a curator and works at the Muzeum Sztuki in Łódź.

 Alfred N. Whitehead, Science and the Modern World, Pelican Mentor Books/The New American Library, New York, 1997, p.
 88.

-Impart the Festival Office was in charge of the implementation of Joanna Rajkowska’s project.
-This link provides detailed information about the people and institutions involved: http://www.rajkowska.com/pl/projektyp/346, [date accessed: 17 January 2018].
+Centrum Sztuki Impart managed the implementation of Joanna Rajkowska’s project.
+This link provides detailed information about the people and institutions involved: http://www.rajkowska.com/pl/projektyp/346, [17 January 2018].

-I have been inspired by Giorgio Agamben and his “whatever singularity” that cannot be contained in measurement and representation.
-For a philosopher, this is a means of avoiding the choice between the universal and the particular.
-This singularity is important, because it exists, and its value is composed of all the attributes, and especially the possibility and the potential.
+Here, I am inspired by Giorgio Agamben and his notion of “whatever singularity” that cannot be reduced to measurement and representation.
+For a philosopher, this is a way to avoid choosing between the universal and the particular.
+This singularity is important, because it exists, and its value is composed of all of an entity’s attributes, particularly its potentialities.

 Obieg materii.
 Od-swajanie.
 Joanna Rajkowska talking to Ola Jach, http://www.rajkowska.com/pl/teksty/348, [date accessed: 17 January 2018].

-Apart from Oskar Hansen, on his team were: Jerzy Jarnuszkiewicz, Julian Pałka, Lechosław Pałka, Lechosław Rosiński, Edmund Kupiecki, Tadeusz Plasota, and Zofia Hansen.
+Oskar Hansen’s team included: Jerzy Jarnuszkiewicz, Julian Pałka, Lechosław Pałka, Lechosław Rosiński, Edmund Kupiecki, Tadeusz Plasota, and Zofia Hansen.